christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 #### Copy supressions role in the ToM circuit

-Copy supression[<a href="https://arxiv.org/pdf/2310.04625" title="McDougall" rel="nofollow">19</a>] in the ToM circuit are heads in the model that involves certain attention heads—often in the later layers—that respond to predictions made by earlier heads and adjust the final output accordingly.
-These later heads have the advantage of seeing all preceding context and the intermediate predictions generated so far.
-By leveraging this comprehensive view, they can calibrate the model's confidence (positive/negative) in predicting the next token, effectively fine-tuning the logits before the final prediction is made.
+Copy supression[<a href="https://arxiv.org/pdf/2310.04625" title="McDougall" rel="nofollow">19</a>] in the ToM circuit are heads in the model that respond to predictions made by prior heads and adjust the final output prediction negatively.
+These heads have the advantage of seeing all preceding context and intermediate predictions generated so far.
+By leveraging this, they can calibrate the model's confidence in predicting the next token, effectively fine-tuning the logits before the final prediction is made.

-More technically, copy surpression operates in the unembedding space of the model.
+Copy surpression in later layers operates in the unembedding space of the model.
 Consider an induction head that's tracking the belief state.
-Suppose the model processes the sentence: "John put the cat on the basket," and the current token is "the".
+Suppose the model processes the sentence: `John put the cat on the basket`, and the current token is `the`.
 The induction head predicts "basket" as the next token based on the context.
 This prediction is written to the residual stream and will be mapped to the logits for the final output.
 However, before the model commits to this prediction, the copy suppression mechanism kicks in.
 It performs post-processing on the logits by suppressing any outputs that have been previously seen but aren't relevant to the current context established by the induction head.

-Essentially, while some heads focus on specific tasks—like predicting the next word based on context—other heads serve a more general role.
-They monitor the earlier predictions and adjust them, ensuring the model doesn't over-rely on copying tokens that aren't contextually appropriate.
+Essentially, while some heads focus on specific tasks—like predicting the next word based on the context of previous next word predictors—other heads monitor the earlier predictions and adjust them, ensuring the model doesn't over-rely on copying tokens that aren't contextually appropriate.
 The degree of copy suppression is influenced by how much attention the model pays to the tokens it's considering copying.
-This aligns with the iterative nature of DOLMs.
-These models refine their predictions layer by layer, with each layer building upon the representations from the previous ones as information flows toward the final layers.
+This aligns with the iterative nature of LLMs.
+They refine their predictions layer by layer, with each layer building upon the representations from the previous ones as information flows toward the final layers.
 There's a lot more we do not know about these heads and they probably have more complex circuitry that describes when it is good to copy surpress information and when it is bad.

-(Replicate overconfidence metric analysis to test copy supression heads)

-(Replicate qk, ov matrices of CS head to test its ability to produce the negative of box)

-**Provide high and low level explanation of attention heads and their patterns that make up each node in the circuit** Take all the heads from the low level data and the plots, group them in canva so see QKV patterns across each circuit component.
-Not sure if it'll go here, but it will be fun to see.
-Identify ALL copy/induction heads.
-Correct circuit diagram

 <br>

 ## So What?
 <sub>[↑](#top)</sub>

 There are key interactions and patterns that we can see backed by qualitative evidence.
 Circuit components have complementary timing in the way they activate across the sequence.
-Initial states cluster activates early, action state and scene representation activate more strongly later, showing a clear temporal progression of information processing.
+The location state activates early, nsubj-1 and nsubj-2 states activate more strongly in middle and later layers, showing a clear temporal progression of information processing.

 Circuit components complement each other during belief processing.
-Belief state and negative belief state clusters show complementary patterns; one tracks positive beliefs, the other tracks what's not believed and both interact with scene representation in final state.
+Belief states and inhibition head clusters show complementary patterns; one tracks beliefs, and the other tracks what's not believed.

 Circuit components are processed sequentially.
-Previous token heads provide steady baseline processing, induction heads build up activation over sequence, and copy suppression prevents simple copying at end.
+Previous token heads provide steady baseline processing, induction heads build up activations over the sequence, and copy suppression prevents simple copying at end.

-Each component serves a specific rolw at different points in the sequence.
+Each component serves a specific role at different points in the sequence.
 The timing and strength of the activations suggest a well organized circuit that tracks states, actions, beliefs using linguistic elements throughout the narrative.

 <br>